Surcharging Frequently Asked Questions for U.S.-based Users

 The surcharge is applied to the taxed amount.

-Can I surcharge for a debit card or prepaid gift card?
+Can I surcharge a debit card or prepaid gift card?

-Can I surcharge debit transactions that don't utilize a PIN?
+Can I surcharge debit transactions that do not utilize a PIN?

 Can I surcharge CareCredit transactions?